ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/document-lists.md

 By default, two lists of the same type (ordered and unordered) that are next to each other are merged together.
 This is done so that lists that visually appear to be one continuous list actually are, even if the user has accidentally created several of them.

-Unfortunately, in some cases this can be undesirable behavior.
+Unfortunately, in some cases, this can be undesirable behavior.
 For example, two adjacent numbered lists, each with two items, will merge into a single list with the numbers 1 through 4.

 To prevent this behavior, enable the `AdjacentListsSupport` plugin.